RTXI/rtxi.github.io/_posts/docs/troubleshoot/2015-04-09-posting-bugs-and-issues.md

 ####1.
 Navigate to the repository.
 <div class="row">
 	<div class="col-md-8 col-xs-12">
 Go to our GitHub page (<a href="https://github.com/rtxi">https://github.com/rtxi</a>).
 On the page, use the search bar or scroll down until you find the software you want to report.
-If you experience a bug within RTXI and its built-in modules, look for the `rtxi` repository.
+If you experience a bug within RTXI and its built-in modules, look for the <code>rtxi</code> repository.
 If it's a module you have problems with, find the repository that correponds to the module name.
-Also, if you have questions about anything on this website, go to the `rtxi.github.io` repository.
+Also, if you have questions about anything on this website, go to the <code>rtxi.github.io</code> repository.
 		<div>&nbsp;</div>
 	</div>
 	<div class="col-md-4 col-xs-12">